-4.6 CropBooster; ensuring competition and renewal within the programme.
+5.6 CropBooster; ensuring competition and renewal within the programme.

-In a typical EU research programme, the principal investigators running the project will have written it and as the programme will run for only 3 - 5 years there is typically no official process for revising and renewing it.
+In a typical EU research programme the principal investigators running the programme will have written it and as the programme will run for only 3 - 5 years there is typically no official process for revising and renewing it.
 CropBooster will be different because it will be a much larger programme of longer duration.
 This has implications for how we will allocate research budgets in the first instance and how the programme will be renewed to shift focus based on results.

-The CropBooster-P White Paper provides a detailed framework for CropBooster that is based on the input of many the best plant scientists, social scientists, marine biologists, plant breeders, biomathematicians and physicists in Europe and beyond.
+The CropBooster-P White Paper provides a detailed framework for CropBooster that is based on the input of a large number of the best plant scientists, social scientists, marine biologists, plant breeders, biomathematicians and physicists in Europe and beyond.
 Implementing this plan will depend on a new team represented by the Management Bodies of CropBooster.
-The team that produced CropBooster-P will not necessarily be the team that later will define and lead the detailed programme for CropBooster.
-They are also not automatically assuming to be leaders of the research themes in CropBooster.
-However, given the scientific quality and leadership of this group their participation in CropBooster at a high level is, in many cases, likely.
-We envisage that once appointed by the Management Bodies of CropBooster, the Governing Board and the Executive Team will codevelop with stakeholders the work-packages detailing the research and development tasks needed for the fulfilment of CropBooster.
-Teams comprised of European science leaders and industry would then bid to carry out these R&D packages.
+The team that produced CropBooster-P will not necessarily be the team that later will define and lead the detailed programme for CropBooster, They are also not the automatically going to be leaders of the research themes in CropBooster, though given their scientific quality their participation in CropBooster at a high level is, in many cases, likely.
+We envisage that once appointed by the Management Bodies of CropBooster, the Governing Board and the Executive Team of CropBooster will devise work-packages detailing the research and development tasks needed for the fulfilment of CropBooster.
+Teams comprised of European science leaders would then bid to carry out these R&D packages.
 As the programme develops, new work-packages would be devised and bids requested that would bringing new blood and new ideas, into the programme.
 This would be matched by development of the Governing Board under the guidance of the General Assembly, with new members replacing old, and bringing with them new ideas.
 By this means there will be competition and renewal within CropBooster.
-One constraint that would limit the flexibility of the Governing Board to appoint purely on the basis of scientific and industry needs, and excellence is that emerging from funding.
-If CropBooster would be 100% funded by the European Commission, then it would be able to appoint scientific teams from across the EU and non-EU partner countries without any restriction other than those emerging from scientific need.
-If, however, the programme were to be partly directly funded by member or associated states, or industry partners, more in the style of a Partnership this is likely to require the appointment of scientific teams that parallel the geographical bias of the funding.
+One constraint that would limit the flexibility of the Governing Board to appoint purely on the basis of scientific need and excellence is that emerging from funding.
+If CropBooster would be 100% funded by the European Commission then it would be able to appoint scientific teams from across the EU and non-EU partner countries without any restriction other than those emerging from scientific need.
+If, however, the programme were to be partly directly funded on a more ad hoc basis by member states more in the the style of a Partnership this is likely to require the appointment of scientific teams that parallel the geographical bias of the funding.
 Another constraint arises from the investment in high value capital items, such as phenotyping systems, that will be needed by CropBooster.
-Alongside the institution hosting the facility, CropBooster (working closely with the EMPHASIS programme) should retain some control over any high value facilities that it builds, as these are not portable in any meaningful way so the operational quality of these facilities should be ensured by CropBooster in proportion to the investment made.
-These facilities would represent important research infrastructures at the European level and enhance the capacity of the European Research Area.
+Alongside the institution hosting the facility, CropBooster (working closely with the EMPHASIS programme) should retain some control over any high value facilities that it builds as these are not portable in any meaningful way so the operational quality of these facilities should be ensured by CropBooster in proportion to the investment made.

-4.7 CropBooster; a multidisciplinary and pan-European programme.
+5.7 CropBooster; a multidisciplinary and pan-European programme.